 If you’re experiencing difficulty paying your mortgage, we will try to help you.
 Please download our guide that outlines the help available to you in meeting your mortgage repayments.

 The Society understands that some of its savers may experience financial difficulty as a result of issues associated with Coronavirus.
 We encourage any saver who is experiencing difficulties and needs access to their savings to contact us as soon as possible.

 If you do have a specific enquiry, please visit any of our branches, complete the contact form on our website, email us at email@example.com or call us on 01623 676350 and we’ll work with you to look at the steps we can put in place to help.

-We are continually monitoring Public Health England and Government guidance and if the Coronavirus Pandemic evolves further and the guidance changes, we will inform you via our website and social media platforms, and we will make information available in all of our branches.
+We continue monitoring Public Health England and Government guidance and if the Coronavirus pandemic evolves further and the guidance changes, we will inform you via our website and social media platforms, and we will make information available in all of our branches.
 We will also email updates to any member that has requested to receive communications by email.
 If you have not registered your email address with us and would like to receive general communications this way please let us know.